Garden-AI/garden/docs/user_guide/tutorial.md

 ### Step 0: Train Your Model
 Garden is geared towards publishing and sharing models which have already been trained.
 If you don't have one handy, we'd recommend training a small model using one of the scikit-learn [toy datasets](https://scikit-learn.org/stable/datasets/toy_dataset.html) and uploading the weights to a public huggingface repo in order to follow along.

+The code to train the toy model used in this tutorial is available [here](https://huggingface.co/Garden-AI/sklearn-seedling/blob/main/Train_Model.ipynb).

 ### Step 1: Creating a New Garden
 First, we're going to make a new `Garden` using the CLI so that we can eventually share our `Pipeline` with others.
 Before we've added any `Pipeline`s, a brand new `Garden` is going to be nothing more than some citation metadata, which is at least a title, one or more authors, and a year (the minimum needed mint a DOI).